Acupuncture effective on many points

 The holiday mood is already strong in many.
 Trips are booked, suitcases packed, new passports requested at the last minute.

-Acupressure for travel and vacation ailments
+Acupressure for Travel and Holiday Ailments

 The knowledge of Traditional Chinese Medicine (TCM) can be very useful.

 Make sure you are sitting or lying comfortably and take some time to relax.
 Place your thumb or fingers on the acupuncture point and massage it with a gentle, circular motion.
-You can slowly increase the pressure, but avoid pain.
-Stay alert to how your body responds and massage for between 30 seconds and a few minutes.
+You can slowly increase the pressure, but avoid causing pain.
+Stay attentive to how your body responds and massage for between 30 seconds and a few minutes.

 Jetlag

-When you massage the point Large Intestine 10 Shou San Li, you help the body combat fatigue after jetlag.
+When you massage the point Large Intestine 10 Shou San Li, you help the body combat fatigue after a jetlag.
 The point is located on the outer side of your forearm, two fingers away from your elbow crease.

-Diarrhea or constipation
+Diarrhea or Constipation

 Furthermore, Spleen 5 Shang Qiu and Stomach 22 Guan Men are also good points to help with your bowel movements: